invoice-manager-app/invoice-app/README.md

 # Invoice-App Backend Project 🖥️

-**Invoice-App** isn't confined to frontend magic alone; its foundation is fortified by a robust backend powered by **Express.js**, **MongoDB**, and fortified with **JWT token**.
+**Invoice-App** its foundation is fortified by a robust backend powered by **Express.js**, **MongoDB**, and fortified with **JWT token**.
 This backend framework serves as the bedrock of the application, enabling it to masterfully manage data storage, deliver secure user authentication, and orchestrate efficient API interactions.

 ## Backend Highlights